Skip to content

 Different people can have very different triggers.
 Here are some that are common:

 • Missed medication is one of the main reasons for breakthrough seizures in people whose seizures were under control.
-It’s important to take seizure medication as prescribed by a doctor
+It’s important to take seizure medication as prescribed by your doctor

 • Lack of sleep can lead to more seizures and increase their intensity and duration